The Alchymist's Cat: Reception

 Sally Estes of Booklist called the novel a "creepy, atmospheric horror tale" and a "vivid tale of treachery, cruelty, and sorcery, leavened only by Will's innate goodness."
 Kirkus Reviews called it "a crackerjack creepfest" and added that "Jarvis's florid, purple-tinged prose presents London--with her filthy alleys and crime-ridden alehouses, her overgrown cemeteries and plague-haunted streets--as a major player in the unfolding disaster.
 Meanwhile, ghastly revelations pile upon grisly tableaus as the plot hurtles towards a spectacular final conflagration amidst London's Great Fire."
 Christine McGinty of School Library Journal said "The book is filled with adventure, suspense, and a feeling of dread.
 However, parts of it move very slowly, particularly in the beginning.
 Still, Jarvis closes with an unexpected cliff-hanger that will have readers craving more books about Jupiter."

 Unproduced film adaptation

 In late 2004, Robin Jarvis announced on his website that a film adaptation of The Alchymist's Cat was to be made the following year.
 The script would be written by Richard Carpenter.
 Jarvis found it a "fantastically exciting prospect" and added that "the actors that are being mentioned in connection with it are the best around."
 However, no further updates were ever given about the project, and it can be assumed that it was ultimately scrapped for reasons unknown.
-Carpenter passed away in 2012.
+Carpenter died in 2012.